withastro/astro/GOVERNANCE.md

 The **TSC** is a special role available to Core members (L3 and above).
 TSC members are responsible for the growth and maintenance of the Astro codebase.

-TSC members are watchdogs over the codebase who ensure code quality, correctness and security.
+TSC members are guardians over the Astro codebase.
+Their duty is to ensure code quality, correctness and security.

 A TSC member guides the direction of the project and ensures a healthy future for the Astro codebase.
 TSC members are ultimately responsible for technical decision making when it comes to any changes to the Astro codebase.

 A TSC member has significant sway in software design decisions.
 For this reason, coding experience is critical for this role.
 TSC membership is one of the only roles that requires a significant contribution history of code to the Astro project on GitHub.